Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/5 Usage Rights and Licences/02_Publication-and-Reuse-of-Research-Outputs-within-a-Multi-Layered-Rules-Framework.md

 **Additional materials:**

 - A more detailed (intermediate level) learning path on Open Licensing intended for Data Stewards and Data Professionals has also been developed in the Skills4EOSC project, and if instructors choose, they can use either parts or all of this material to go into more depth or point learners towards additional resources.
 It covers issues such as adapting content to local contexts, applying licences throughout projects, complying with funder and institutional requirements, and aligning with research discipline and project aims.
-See Resource 9 for details.
+See Resource&nbsp;9 for details.

 ### Resources